mg-Ben/raspberry-homenet-monitoring/README.md

 For this project, we have opted for latest one (_Configuring Raspberry Pi as a Wireless Access Point_).
 Nonetheless, the idea is quite similar to the TAP too: we want the Raspberry Pi to be a WAP, but we will also configure it as a "dumb device" that will forward all the traffic from the WiFi interface to the Ethernet one so that the home router responds (and not the Raspberry Pi itself).

 > Why configuring Raspberry Pi as a dumb device?
-The truth is that we could actually configure Raspberry Pi as a [DHCP](#15-dhcp-dynamic-host-configuration-protocol) Server, but we would need to select an IP range that doesn't overlap with the home router LAN's IP Addresses to prevent Raspberry Pi from assigning the same IP Addresses to the devices connected to it as the IP Addresses of the home router LAN.
-What's more: in case of configuring Raspberry Pi as a DHCP Server, note that further configuration should be made so as to let the communication between the Raspberry Pi's LAN and the home router's LAN (such as [NAT or Network Address Translation]())
+The truth is that we could actually configure Raspberry Pi as a [DHCP](#15-dhcp-dynamic-host-configuration-protocol) Server, but we would need to select an IP range that doesn't overlap with the home router LAN's IP Addresses to prevent Raspberry Pi from assigning the same IP Addresses to the devices connected to it as those of the home router LAN.
+What's more: in case of configuring Raspberry Pi as a DHCP Server, note that further configuration should be made so as to let the communication between the Raspberry Pi's LAN and the home router's LAN (such as [NAT or _Network Address Translation_](#17-nat-network-address-translation))

 ## 1.4.
 WiFi concepts
 ### 1.4.1.
 IEEE 802.11 (WiFi Standard)